Class ExpressionExtensions

 Fold<T>(Expression, SpanFunc<T, Expression, T>)

-Flattens all the nodes in the tree represented by value
+Flattens all the nodes in the tree represented by value into a single result,

 using an aggregation function to combine each node with the results of folding its children.